© 2026

 The Moth Radio Hour

-Sunday at Noon and Wednesday at 8pm on Radio IQ
+Saturday at 2pm on Radio IQ

-The Mothis an acclaimed not-for-profit organization dedicated to the art and craft of storytelling.
+The Moth is an acclaimed not-for-profit organization dedicated to the art and craft of storytelling.
 It is a celebration of both the raconteur, who breathes fire into true tales of ordinary life, and the storytelling novice, who has lived through something extraordinary and yearns to share it.
 At the center of each performance is, of course, the story – and The Moth’s directors work with each storyteller to find, shape and present it.

 Moth shows are renowned for the great range of human experience they showcase.
 Each show starts with a theme, and the storytellers explore it, often in unexpected ways.
 Since each story is true and every voice authentic, the shows dance between documentary and theater, creating a unique, intimate, and often enlightening experience for the audience.